mlcdf/debi/README.rst

       Installing Debian packages via GitHub releases.

     Options:
-      --beta  Install the beta version of the package --help  Show this message and exit.
+      --beta        Install the beta version of the package --thirtytwo   Install the 32-bits version (instead of the 64-bits) --help        Show this message and exit.

 ::